-- Holders of restricted stock share in the upside and the downside of an increase or decrease of share price, which directly aligns the interests of restricted shareholders and shareholders. - From the perspective of employees, restricted stock may represent a more tangible benefit than stock options. - Holders of restricted stock can vote and receive dividends. - The ability of employees to make a Section 83(b) election may enable an employee to achieve a favorable tax result if the value of the restricted stock appreciates during the vesting period (although such elections are uncommon at public companies). - Restricted stock generally is not subject to Section 409A of the Code. - Holders of restricted stock will realize value even if the price of company stock decreases during or after the vesting period.
+Benefits Drawbacks • Holders of restricted stock share in the upside and the downside of an increase or decrease of share price, which directly aligns the interests of restricted • Employees will receive some value from restricted stock even if the stock performs poorly. shareholders and shareholders. • Certain institutional share- holders have requested that • From the perspective of employees, restricted stock may represent a more tangible benefit than stock options. companies limit the number of "full value" awards such as restricted stock that companies grant to their employees and • Holders of restricted stock can vote and receive dividends. directors.Shares of restricted stock are • The ability of employees to make a Section 83(b) election may enable an employee to achieve a favorable tax result if the value of the restricted stock appreciates outstanding and are included in the denominator for computing "diluted" earnings per share.
+Restricted stock does not qualify for the "performanceduring the vesting period (although such elections are uncommon at public companies). based compensation" exception to the deduction limit imposed by Section 162(m) of the Code • Restricted stock generally is not subject to Section 409A of the Code. unless its grant or vesting is performance-based (within the meaning of Section 162(m) of the Code). • Holders of restricted stock will realize value even if the price of company stock decreases during or after the vesting period.
 Accordingly, restricted stock may have greater retentive value than stock options in a down market, and may not encourage risky strategies as could be the case with stock options or SARs.